xiaokeliu666/1024_SocialPlatform/tensquare_ai/Readme.md

 ```
 Since I only created three categories here, the result may vary in the future as more categories created.
 However, in my opinion, my expectation about this module is to provide multiple options to the user after the article is done to attach tags to their articles instead of simply classify the article to a certain category, because a technical article usually involves different areas.

+## How to improve
 When I programmed and tested this module, I only crawled hundreds of article as my training set which is obviously not enough.
-So, the model can be improved with more training set:
+So, the model can be improved with bigger training set:
 1. Run the crawler for longer time to download more articles.
-2. Keep the crawler service on and set schedule to run periodically which I already done in [ArticleCrawler module](https://github.com/xiaokeliu666/1024_SocialPlatform/tree/xiaoke/tensquare_article_crawler)
+2. Keep the crawler service on and set schedule to run periodically which I already done in [ArticleCrawler module](https://github.com/xiaokeliu666/1024_SocialPlatform/tree/xiaoke/tensquare_article_crawler).